 International criminal law, human rights, humanitarian law, Convention against Torture, CAT reporting regime, crime against humanity, inhumane treatment, state responsibility, governmental reporting obligations, empirical research

 Creamer, Cossette D. and Simmons, Beth A., "Ratification, Reporting, and Rights: Quality of Participation in the Convention against Torture" (2015).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1682.

 Ethics and Political Philosophy Commons, Human Rights Law Commons, International Law Commons, International Relations Commons, Law and Politics Commons, National Security Law Commons, Policy Design, Analysis, and Evaluation Commons, Public Law and Legal Theory Commons, Public Policy Commons